NautilusTrader

 Same-binary Rust registration

-1. #[custom_data] or #[custom_data(pyo3)] generates the necessary trait, JSON, and Arrow implementations.
+1. #[custom_data] or #[custom_data(pyo3)] generates the trait and JSON implementations, plus Arrow implementations by default.

 This path stays fully native in Rust for encode/decode.